-For the past two years, he has served on the WAS Board as the Idaho Director.
-Steve obtained Journeyman Beekeeping certification from the Oregon State University/Oregon State Beekeepers Association Master Beekeeper Program and is currently seeking to satisfy Master certification requirements.
-Steve’s activities in the bee yard include running 20-40 colonies, participating in the Bee Informed Program Tier 4 Real Time Disease Load Survey (2014-2017), and the National Honey Bee Health Survey (2015-2017).
+Steve began serving on the WAS Board as the Idaho Director in 2015.
+He has obtained a Journey Beekeeping certification from the Oregon State University/Oregon State Beekeeper Association Master Beekeeper Program and is currently seeking to satisfy Master certification requirements.
+Steve’s on-going activities in the bee yard include running 20-40 colonies, depending on the time of year, and an on-going commitment to “managing his mites.”

 |Treasurer - Sherry Olsen-Frank

 I got into beekeeping in 2010 in a roundabout way.
 I read an article in Mother Earth that the bees were in trouble and how they were so important to our food chain.
 Included were plans to build a top bar hive (TBH).
 Since I am a woodworker, I decided it could help bees if I built a hive.
 But if you have a hive, I figured you should have bees in it.
 After telling my husband that I was going to get bees in spite of his concerns about urban beekeeping, I became a beekeeper, or more precisely, a bee guardian.
 I’ve built five TBH's and tried a few foundationless Langstroths.
 Some TBH's are located in our yard in the urban community where we live.
 The Langstroths are hosted by willing people in our surrounding area.
 Through this process, I have learned that my back isn’t strong enough to lift those deep boxes, so I’m going back to TBH's.